AltCtrlSupr/ACSPanel-Standard/README.md

   - Multiserver: ACSPanel can be decentralized, you can have how many servers as you wish for each service.
 Each server will know what has to do.
   - Role based user system: ACSPanel has 4 basic roles, superadmin, admin, reseller and final user.
 Each one with its different available actions based on its permissions and assigned plans.
   - Plan system: ACSPanel works with custom Plans, you can create your different Plans to manage your resources.
-  - Logged actions: Each change in the database is logged in database.
-You can know what did anyone and also check the changes and do rollback to the entity (Comming soon...).
-Thanks to [StofDoctrineExtensionsBundle][16] and [DoctrineExtensions][17]
   - Admin theme, thanks to [AvanzuAdminThemeBundle][https://github.com/avanzu/AdminThemeBundle]
   - Mobile front-end (Comming soon...):
   - Wordpress farm: See [PanelWordpressBundle][19]